-Johns Hopkins facial plastic and reconstruction surgeon Patrick Byrne answers questions about facial paralysis surgical techniques.
-He provides information on temporalis tendon transfer (T3) and gracilis free flap procedures and on placement of eye weights to recreate a balanced face.
+Facial plastic and reconstruction surgeon Patrick Byrne answers questions about facial paralysis surgical techniques.
+He provides information on the temporalis tendon transfer (T3) and gracilis free flap procedures.

 Facial Paralysis Patient Smiles Again

 Left with facial paralysis following surgery to remove a brain tumor, Anthony struggled to blink, drink or smile.
-Follow Anthony’s journey as he has a masseter nerve transfer and eyelid surgery performed by facial plastic and reconstructive surgeon Kofi Boahene to improve his quality of life.
+Follow Anthony’s journey as he has a temporalis tendon transfer and eye surgery performed by facial plastic and reconstructive surgeon Kofi Boahene to improve his quality of life.